likesan/hugo-eureka/content/posts/How-to-win-USA-stocks.md

 2. There are not many factors to determine the share price.
 3. The USA share prices draw proportionally with the company's income graph.

 the first feature has added the marits on investing USA market.
 The transparency means there are a ton of platforms we can watch and make a decision based on the visible statics.
-Following websites are the places.

 ## There are some concepts I've learned.